 Oxytocin's effects on emotion

-Oxytocin is released into the bloodstream to produce its classic effects on the uterus and breast milk, but it is also released into defined regions of the brain that are involved in emotional, cognitive, and social behaviors.6One review of the evidence says oxytocin "has attracted intense attention" after the discovery of its "amazing variety of behavioral functions."6
+Oxytocin released into the bloodstream affects the uterus and lactation, but its release into defined regions of the brain also affects emotional, cognitive, and social behaviors.6One review of the evidence says oxytocin "has attracted intense attention" after the discovery of its "amazing variety of behavioral functions."6

-The review, by Inga Neumann, says oxytocin has an impact on "pro-social behaviors" and emotional responses that contribute to:6
+The review, by Inga Neumann, states that oxytocin's impact on "pro-social behaviors" and emotional responses contributes to:6

 - Psychological stability.